Medicare limits coverage of $28,000-a-year Alzheimer's drug

 WASHINGTON -- Medicare said Tuesday it will limit coverage of a $28,000-a-year Alzheimer’s drug whose benefits have been widely questioned, a major development in the nation’s tug-of-war over the fair value of new medicines that offer tantalizing possibilities but come with prohibitive prices.

-The initial determination from the Centers for Medicare and Medicaid Services, or CMS, means that patients taking Biogen’s Aduhelm medication will have to be part of clinical trials to assess the drug’s effectiveness in slowing the progression of dementia.
-Medicare’s national coverage determination would become final this spring, following a public comment period and further evaluation by the agency.
+The initial determination from the Centers for Medicare and Medicaid Services means that for Medicare to pay, patients taking Biogen’s Aduhelm medication will have to be part of clinical trials to assess the drug’s effectiveness in slowing the progression of early-stage dementia as well as its safety.
+Medicare’s national coverage determination would become final by April 11, following a public comment period and further evaluation by the agency.

 “Biogen came to market with an eye-popping price tag,” said Tricia Neuman, a Medicare expert with the nonpartisan Kaiser Family Foundation.
 “Even after they slashed their drug’s price in half, it is still more than $28,000, which is not insignificant.
 At that price, it is clearly an issue for the Medicare program, premiums and out-of-pocket costs.”